tensorflow/community/rfcs/20210731-tfjs-named-tensors.md

   indexes isn't something people do well, and using names and having that automated will be a better compromise.

-* We should explore splitting and merging of dimensions.

-* What's the relationship between the Layers API and GTensor?

-  The Layers API is important for TFJS, so the relationship to `GTensors` should be elaborated and explored beyond the obvious: every `GTensor` contains a tensor internally, so Layers can be applied to it, and conversely the output of any layers operation can be turned into a `GTensor`.

-  It is worth noting that the `Lifting` operation on `GTensors` provides a simpler and more direct alternative to `batch` functionality of Layers.
-So it may be that `GTensors` essentially replace the `Layers` API, but that would take some work to make `GTensor` equivalents for all the functionality in the Layers API.

 * Should we just make Tensor always be "named" (aka a GTensor)?
 There's a lot of code that depends on not having names.
 One option we could consider is that Tensor can optionally have names.
 And if they do, then named stuff "just works".
 This might introduce more complexity where having a separate simpler library might be easier to work with.

-* Bridge to EINSUM/XMAP notation?
-Can GTensor provide a DSL for EINSUM/XMAP operation?

 ## Related Reading: